-Since its beginnings as a single-day event on July 4, 1986, the Sugar Creek Slavic Festival has grown to become one of the premier celebrations of Slavic culture in the nation.
+Since it’s beginnings as a single-day event on July 4, 1986, the Sugar Creek Slavic Festival has grown to become one of the premier celebrations of Slavic culture in the nation.
 The Fair & Festival Board patterned the event after the very successful St. Cyril’s Folk Festival that was held annually in the 1970s.
-Now after more than 25 years, the Slavic Festival attracts thousands of visitors each year to see a living display of the customs and traditions passed down by the Slavic immigrants who helped settle Sugar Creek in the early 20th Century.
+Now after 30 years, the Slavic Festival attracts thousands of visitors each year to see a living display of the customs and traditions passed down by the Slavic immigrants who helped settle Sugar Creek in the early 20th Century.

 As in the past, the Sugar Creek Fair and Festival Board sponsors the Slavic Festival.
 The board consists of area civic and service organization members, and individual volunteers.
 Through their cooperative efforts, the Slavic Festival has continued to grow and help maintain the ethnic traditions of the people of Sugar Creek.